sipart/spring_lab/initial-lab/google GCP ip mgmt setup.md

 ## Resources for setting up EVE-NG in the Goolge Compute Platform

-These resources are good ideal to do the setup - nothing for me to add - everything here is to confgure the detail beyond the linked guides.
+These resources are ideal to do the setup - nothing for me to add - everything else is to confgure the detail beyond the linked guides.

 Comprehensive post by [ithitman](http://ithitman.blogspot.com/2018/04/configuring-eve-ng-on-google-compute.html)